Geoff Amoore

 Geoffrey Lance Amoore (born 3 May 1964) is a former Australian rules footballer who represented the St Kilda Football Club in the Victorian Football League (VFL) during the 1980s.

-Originally from the Karingal Football Club, Amoore spent two seasons with the Saints, in which he played in just 5 games, and did not play in a single win in his short VFL career.
-He later played in the VFA with Frankston.
+Originally from Nepean Football League (NFL) club Karingal, Amoore spent two seasons with the Saints, in which he played in just 5 games, and did not play in a single win in his short VFL career.
+He later played in the Victorian Football Association (VFA) with Frankston.
 His nickname was Chas.